zitadel/passwap/README.md

   (1)        (2)              (3)                              (4)
 ```

-Where:

-1. Identifier, which is always `scrypt`.
+1. The identifier is always `scrypt`.
 2. Cost parameters:
-   1. `ln` is the exponential cost parameter for memory and CPU. `16` in this example.
+   1. `ln` is the exponential cost parameter for memory and CPU - `16` in this example.
-   2. `r` block size for optimal performance of the CPU architecture. `8` in this example.
+   2. `r` is the block size for optimal performance of the CPU architecture - `8` in this example.
-   3. `p` parallelism. `1` in this example.
+   3. `p` is to indicate parallelism - `1` in this example.
-3. Base64 encoded salt
+3. Base64-encoded salt
-4. Base86 encoded Scrypt hash output of the password and salt combined.
+4. Base64-encoded Scrypt hash output of the password and salt combined.

-### pbkdf2
+### PBKDF2

-pbkdf2 uses an alternative base64 encoding which is based on the standard with `+` replaced by `.` and without padding.
-As we've seen also standard encoding with padding in the wild, the verifier will accept alternative, standard with and without padding.
+PBKDF2 uses an alternative Base64 encoding, which is based on the standard with `+` replaced by `.`, and it comes without padding.
+As we've also seen standard encoding with padding in the wild, the verifier will accept alternative standards with or without padding.
 The Hasher always produces alternative encoding.

 The resulting Modular Crypt Format string looks as follows: